 Massage has many benefits, including improving circulation, easing tension, and stimulating the body to release toxins.
 And when massage is combined with aromatherapy, a happy synergy happens.
 The mind and body benefits of essential oils definitely enhance the benefits of massage.

-Here’s a general DIY massage oil recipe to follow, along with 7 essential oil blends and uses.
-While we originally published this post on Valentine's Day, there's no need to wait for a special occasion to give or receive a massage.
+Here’s a general DIY massage oil recipe to follow, along with 10 essential oil blends and uses.
+While this post is perfect for a Valentine's Day treat, there's no need to wait for a special occasion to give or receive a massage.
 Share these blends with a partner, or save them all for yourself (decadent scalp massage, anyone?)—I guarantee they'll come in handy one way or another.

 As always, after diluting the essential oils in a carrier oil, be sure to do a patch test on a small section of skin to ensure you do not have an allergic reaction to any of these oils before slathering them on the body or face.

-- 10–12 drops essential oils (See below for specific blends.
+15-30 drops of essential oils (See below for specific blends.
 Choose oils that will complement the goals of your massage, and read all safety information before using.)

 Don't forget to label your creation!
 You think you'll never forget, but trust me, it's harder to remember than you think!